-- SET you dough ball in a clean large bowl pre-sprinkle with a little flour, place the dough ball (it should be soft and stretchy not too dry and not too wet).
+- Set your dough ball in a clean large bowl pre-sprinkle with a little flour, place the dough ball (it should be soft and stretchy not too dry and not too wet).
 Add a little more flour to the top and rest in a warm spot away from any draughts, covered with a damp tea towel or plastic wrap.
-Wait until this doubles in size, usually 1 hours to 1.5 hours depending on how warm your room is.
+Wait until this doubles in size, usually 1 hour to 1.5 hours depending on how warm your room is.

 - CHECK if the dough is ready by pressing a finger against it if the dough springs back slowly then it is ready to start forming the dough balls.
 Please check my video for step by step instructions.